Human Timelines – IT to the rescue

 ABOUT THE SPEAKERS

-Magnus Enquist is Professor of ethology and director of the Centre for Cultural Evolution at Stockholm University.
+Magnus Enquist is Professor of ethology and director of the Centre for Cultural Evolution.
 His main research is cultural evolution and the human evolutionary transition.
 He currently leads several research projects in these areas.
-He has recently written a book about the human evolutionary transition that will be published by the Princeton University Press in the beginning of 2023.
-More info
+Magnus has recently written a book about the human evolutionary transition that was published by the Princeton University Press in February 2023.

-Peter Søgaard Jørgensen is an ecologist and evolutionary scientist working in the sustainability sciences on topics related to the Anthropocene, the current period where humans are the dominant force driving planetary-scale change.
-He currently leads an ERC project on cascading consequences emerging infectious disease and agricultural pests.
-He is also working on a book that aims to synthesize insights about the evolution and sustainability of human societies to inform the future.
-More info
+Peter Søgaard Jørgensen is an ecologist and evolutionary scientist at the Stockholm Resilience Centre.
+He is working on topics related to the Anthropocene, the current period where humans are the dominant force driving planetary-scale change.
+Peter leads an ERC project on cascading consequences emerging infectious disease and agricultural pests, and works on a book.

 Reconstruction of a Homo neanderthalensis.
 Photo: Juraj Lipták/Landesamt für Denkmalpflege und Archäologie Sachsen-Anhalt.